What is burnout syndrome?

 #1 Myth

-"Burnout only affects the helping professions or top management."
+"Burnout only affects helping professions or top management."

-NOwhether you're an employee or a worker, and whether you're a student, a carer or a parent... burnout can happen to you.
-And anyone who says it can't, probably hasn't gone through burnout.
+NO— whether you’re an employee, a manual worker, a student, a carer, or a parent, burnout can happen to anyone.
+And anyone who says it can’t probably hasn’t experienced burnout themselves.

-Christina Maslach, professor and researcher on burnout syndrome, described three main dimensions of burnout symptoms.
-They are:
+Christina Maslach, professor and researcher on burnout syndrome, identified three main dimensions of burnout symptoms:

-• emotional distance from work (negative and cynical feelings associated with work)
+• emotional distance from work (negative and cynical feelings related to work)

 • self-doubt ("I'm not good enough")

-1. WORKING (the idea of going to work irritates me, no one appreciates the work I do)
+1. WORK (the idea of going to work irritates me, no one appreciates the work I do)

-2. PERSONAL - RELATIONSHIPS AND HOBBIES (I don't have the energy for the hobbies I used to love anymore, I don't feel like seeing my friends)
+2. PERSONAL LIFE — RELATIONSHIPS AND HOBBIES (I no longer have the energy for hobbies I used to enjoy; I don’t feel like seeing friends)

-3. PSYCHIC (nothing makes sense, I'm constantly stressed, experiencing depressive/anxiety states or even panic attacks)
+3. MENTAL HEALTH (nothing makes sense, I'm constantly stressed, experiencing depressive/anxiety states or even panic attacks)

 What burnout syndrome is not?